-In-store marketing systems can help you deliver demonstrable return on investment from your marketing campaigns, and form a strategic part of your business.
+In-store marketing systems can help you deliver a demonstrable return on investment from your marketing campaigns and form a strategic part of your business.

 But it’s important to know how to judge what is being offered.
-Free options will often have hidden costs and limit the strategic insights you get, while large systems that include a lot of functionality often lack the granular detail you need to effectively streamline processes.
+Free options will often have hidden costs and limit the strategic insights you get, while large systems that include a lot of functionality often lack the granular detail you need to streamline processes effectively.